6 Easy Ways To Learn A/B Testing (Number 6 Is Our Favorite)

 Increasing conversions by changing your website’s copy, colors, and layout are where the fun begins when it comes to A/B testing.

-With VWO, you can create a hypothesis about how to improve website conversions, and then easily create a variant of your webpage by using its WYSIWYG editor to test against your current page (also known as the control.)
+With VWO Testing, you can create a hypothesis about how to improve website conversions, and then easily create a variant of your webpage by using its WYSIWYG editor to test against your current page (also known as the control.)

 Get started by clicking the Create on the A/B Tests page: